docker/docs/docs/project/test-and-docs.md

 documentation.
 For these reasons, you also need to know how to build, view, and test the Docker documentation.

-In this section, you run tests in the `dry-run-test` branch of your Docker fork.
+This section describes tests you can run in the `dry-run-test` branch of your Docker fork.
 If you have followed along in this guide, you already have this branch.
 If you don't have this branch, you can create it or simply use another of your branches.